telerik/blazor-docs/components/maskedtextbox/mask-prompt.md

 The prompt characters are the hints that the user sees in the mask where they have not written values yet.
 By default, they are underscores `_`.
 You can change it by setting the `Prompt` parameter to the desired `char`.

 When the user has not filled in all the blank spaces in the mask, the Telerik Masked Textbox will replace them with the `PromptPlaceholder` in the `Value` that it will set in the view-model.
-By default, the `char` that is used is a simple space ` `.
+By default, the `char` that is used is a simple space (` `).
 If you don't want such characters in the `Value`, set `PromptPlaceholder="null"`.
+Note that HTML rendering combines spaces into one by default.

 >caption Prompt and PromptPlacehlolder behavior